 This Aerangis mystacidii specimen looks a little sorry for itself.
 This plant certainly doesn’t look quite as happy as the other Aerangis mystacidii plants of the same age that are growing inside my other terrariums, but that’s OK.
 This plant is growing: it’s producing new roots and new leaves.
 Eventually the older leaves will be shed and I am sure that this will greatly improve this plant’s appearance.

 There were a couple of weeds growing around this Aerangis mystacidii specimen, which I have now removed.

 This rather apologetic looking Ceratocentron fesselii specimen was an unexpected gift from a kind friend.
 This miniature orchid is critically endangered.
 In my last update there were two growths on this cork mount.
 I am incredibly sorry to say that only one of these two growths remain.
 I wish this miniature orchid all the best.
 If I am looking on the positive side, I can point out the new growth emerging – a new leaf is forming.
 The more negative view is that the other growth has died and at least one of this miniature orchid’s roots is in terrible shape.
-I am doing everything I can to help this plant, I really and absolutely could not feel any worse about this plant’s current poor condition.
+I am doing everything I can to help this plant, I have moved this Ceratocentron fesselii specimen into another of my terrariums.
+I really and absolutely could not feel any worse about this plant’s current poor condition.
 Good luck little plant.